unicscode/tiptap-clean-paste/README.md

 ## Installation

-You can install the Tiptap Clean Paste Extension via npm or yarn:
+You can install the Tiptap Clean Paste Extension via npm:

 ```bash
 npm install tiptap-clean-paste